 About Cantwell (Ahtna Athabascan: Yidateni Na’)

-Thanks to the many people who visit Denali National Park and Preserve, 28 miles north, Cantwell is a full-service community that provides lodging, camping, food and fuel right along the highway, which connects Anchorage and Fairbanks.
+Thanks to the many people who visit Denali National Park and Preserve, 28 miles north, Cantwell is a full-service community that provides lodging, camping, food, and fuel right along the highway.
 Named after the Cantwell River, the original name for the Nenana River, Cantwell was established in the mid-1920s as a railroad construction camp and later became a flag stop for trains traveling between Anchorage and Fairbanks.
-After the Parks Highway was constructed in 1971, the town’s commercial district shifted to the intersection of the Parks and Denali highways.
+After the Parks Highway was completed in 1971, the town’s commercial district shifted to the intersection of the Parks and Denali Highways.

 The Denali Highway, which is open and maintained seasonally, is one of Alaska’s most beautiful and rugged drives, and stretches from Cantwell about 100 miles east to the Tangle Lakes area and the Richardson Highway.

 About 20 miles south of Cantwell is an architectural oddity that is hard to miss.
 A 4-story abandoned hotel shaped liked an igloo, known today as Igloo City, is a notable landmark and photo-op for visitors driving to Cantwell.
 The hotel was built in the 1970s but never opened due to coding issues.
 After operating as a gas station and gift shop for a several years, the operation shut down in the early 2000s and the building has been vacant ever since.

 Learn more about Denali National Park and Preserve.